pursuant to Art. 13, 14 and 21 of the General Data Protection Regulation GDPR

 - contact data (address, e-mail address, phone number and comparable data)

 - payment confirmation/cover note for bank and credit cards

-- customer history
+- supplier history

-We process personal data received legally by third parties (e. g. address publishers, credit agencies) if this is necessary for the performance of our service.
+We process personal data legally received by third parties (e. g. address publishers, credit agencies) if this is necessary for the performance of our service.

 5. Who receives your data?

 We pass your personal data within our company to the departments which need this data for the performance of the contractual and legal obligations resp. for the implementation of our legitimate interest.